Beans palya / green beans stir fry step-by-step recipe with video and photos.

 Beans palya is a simple, quick dish where green beans are sauteed with minimal spices and finished off with coconut, coriander leaves, and lemon juice.
 This healthy dish is ready in less than 20 minutes and goes very well with roti, chapati, rice, and even tastes great just by itself.
 This is one of my favourite side dishes and I make it very often.
 Perfect combination with rice and sambar/rasam.

 This simple yet delicious dish is an easy way to include green beans in your diet.
-Green beans, which is one of the oldest cultivated vegetables, are a rich source of vitamins, folate, and fiber.
+Green beans, which is one of the oldest cultivated vegetables, are a rich source of vitamins, folate, and fibre.
 This versatile vegetable is a healthy source of micronutrients too.

 Try this simple healthy stir fry to complete your weekday meal.
 Or skip your regular salad and give this dish a go.
 I am sure you will love it!